Ko Bon Pinnacle: it's Manta time again!

 Diving Ko Bon Pinnacle

 The Western side of the shallow pinnacle has a wall that drops off to at least 40m.
 As such make sure you pay particular attention to your depth as it’s easy to go to deep with the awesome visibility.
 In addition, there is a good chance to see Leopard Sharks sleeping in the sandy areas.
-There are Whitetip Reef Sharks too at Ko Bon Pinnacle, which lie in the deeper waters.
+There are Whitetip Reef Sharks too which lie in the deeper waters.

 If you head North towards the deeper pinnacle, swim in the mid water as there is always allot of mid-water activity here.
 You can expect some very large Rainbow Runners, Barracuda, Trevallies and schools of hunting Fusiliers.
 Once you have spent a few minutes on the deeper pinnacle head back to the shallow pinnacle.